-Due to the underlying protocol, the messages that are received from the server could be in a random order.
+Due to the underlying protocol, the messages that are received from the server can arrive in random order.
 However, having vector clocks we can ensure that if there is causality between the events, we can display them in the correct order.
 Your task is to buffer all the messages that are sent from the server and sort them.

-One way to sort the messages is using a PriorityQueue (http://developer.android.com/reference/java/util/PriorityQueue.html).
-A PriorityQueue holds elements on a priority heap, which orders the elements according to their natural order or according to the comparator specified at construction time.
+One way to sort the messages is using a PriorityQueue (provided in the code skeleton: pack-age: ch.ethz.inf.vs.a3.queue.PriorityQueue).
+A PriorityQueue orders the elements according to their natural order or according to the comparator specified at construction time.
 If the queue uses natural ordering, only elements that are comparable are permitted to be inserted into the queue.
 Since the chat client works with messages, they do not have a natural ordering.
 The solution is to implement a Comparator.

-You have to implement a class called MessageComparator.java that implements the Comparator < T > interface.
-Afterwards you will have to override the compare method.
+You have to implement a class called MessageComparator.java that implements the Comparator class tor<T> interface.
+Afterwards, you will have to override the compare method.
 You can then use the priority queue as a message buffer.
 Whenever a new message arrives, you insert it in the queue.
 Having a proper comparator, the messages will be inserted in the correct order.